Banani-Rath/azure-devops-server-docs-pr/docs/admin/backup/manually-backup-tfs.md

     -   ReportServerTempDB

 	> [!TIP]
-	> Make sure that you select the name of the database you want to create the stored procedure for from the **Available Database** list in Object Explorer before you create the procedure.
-Otherwise when you run the script the command will display an error that the stored procedure was already exists.
+	> Before you create the procedure, select the name of the associated database from the **Available Databases** list in Object Explorer.
+Otherwise, when you run the script you'll see an error that the stored procedure already exists.

 <a name="create-stored-proc-mark-all-tables"></a>

 ## Create a stored procedure for marking all tables at once

-To make sure that all databases are marked, you can create a procedure that will run all the procedures that you just created for marking the tables.
+To make sure that all databases are marked, you can create a procedure that will in turn run all the procedures that you just created for marking the tables.
 Unlike the previous procedures, this procedure runs only in the configuration database.

 1. In **SQL Server Management Studio**, open a query window, and make sure that **SQLCMD Mode** is turned on.

-2. On the **SQL Editor** toolbar, open the **Available Databases** list, and then choose **TFS\_Configuration**.
+2. On the **SQL Editor** toolbar, open the **Available Databases** list, and then select **TFS\_Configuration**.

-3. In the query window, create a stored procedure that executes the stored procedures that you created in each database that TFS uses.
+3. In the query window, create a stored procedure that executes the stored procedures that you created in each database that Azure DevOps Server uses.
 Replace *ServerName* with the name of the server that is running SQL Server, and replace *Tfs\_CollectionName* with the name of the database for each project collection.

-    In the example deployment, the name of the server is FABRIKAMPRIME, and there is only one project collection in the deployment, the default one created when she installed Team Foundation Server (DefaultCollection).
+    In the example deployment, the name of the server is FABRIKAMPRIME, and there is only one project collection in the deployment, the default one created when she installed Azure DevOps Server (DefaultCollection).
 With that in mind, you would create the following script:

             CREATE PROCEDURE sp_SetTransactionLogMarkAll
         @name nvarchar (128)